Uruguay profile - Media

 Freedom of speech and media are guaranteed by the constitution, with qualifications for inciting violence or "insulting the nation".

-More than 1.8 million Uruguayans are online (Internetworldstats.com, June 2012).
+More than 2.2 million Uruguayans were online by 2016 (Internetlivestats.com).
 Facebook is the top social media platform.

 - El Pais - Montevideo daily